 Finally, putting together \eqref{EEorth}, \eqref{EOorth} and \eqref{OOorth}, together with the definition \eqref{CSeigen}, we obtain

-Equiped with these results we will first proceed to find the Green's function for the Chern Simons operator.
-Subsequently, we will futher demonstrate the utility of these results by computing the AdS$_3$ propagators for massive Abelian Chern-Simons theory and Maxwell-Chern-Simons theory.
+Equipped with these results we will first proceed to find the Green's function for the Chern Simons operator.
+Subsequently, we will further demonstrate the utility of these results by computing the AdS$_3$ propagators for massive Abelian Chern-Simons theory and Maxwell-Chern-Simons theory.